-AECOM submitted a coordination letter to the USFWS on July 27, 2016, soliciting comments on the Project.
+AECOM submitted a coordination letters to the USFWS on August 23, 2016, soliciting comments on the Project.
 AECOM has not received a response regarding the Project from USFWS to date.
 Should additional information become available from USFWS, which differs significantly from the above listed species, an addendum report will be provided.

-Indiana Bat: The federal government lists the Indiana bat as endangered in Ohio.
+Indiana Bat and Northern Long-Eared Bat: The federal government lists the Indiana bat as endangered in Ohio.
 Winter Indiana bat hibernacula include caves and mines, while summer habitat typically includes tree species exhibiting exfoliating bark or cavities that can be used for roosting.
 The 8- to 10-inch diameter size classes of several species of hickory (Carya spp.), oak (Quercus spp.), ash (Fraxinus spp.), birch (Betula spp.), and elm (Ulmus spp.) have been found to be utilized by the Indiana bat.
 These tree species and many others may be used when dead, if there are adequately sized patches of loosely-adhering bark or open cavities.
 The structural configuration of forest stands favored for roosting includes a mixture of loose-barked trees with 60 to 80 percent canopy closure and a low density sub-canopy (less than 30 percent between about 6 feet high and the base canopy).
 The suitability of roosting habitat for foraging or the proximity to suitable foraging habitat is critical to the evaluation of a particular tree stand.
 An open subcanopy zone, under a moderately dense canopy, is important to allow maneuvering while catching insect prey.
 Proximity to water is critical, because insect prey density is greater over or near open water.
-The Project corridor is an existing electric transmission line right-of-way and associated preliminary construction access roads.

-Northern Long-Eared Bat: The federal government lists this species as Threatened in Ohio.
+The federal government lists the northern long-eared bat species as Threatened in Ohio.
 As with the Indiana bat, winter northern long-eared bat hibernacula include caves and mines, while summer habitat typically includes tree species exhibiting exfoliating bark or cavities that can be used for roosting.
 Northern long-eared bat has also been found, albeit rarely, roosting in structures like barns and sheds.

 AEP proposes to cut identified Indiana bat habitat trees between October 1st and March 31st to minimize potential impacts to the Indiana bat and other bat species.
-USFWS indicated that due to the project type, size, location, and the proposed implementation of seasonal tree cutting (clearing of trees ≥3 inches diameter at breast height between October 1 and March 31) to avoid impacts to Indiana bats and northern long-eared bats, USFWS does not anticipate adverse effects to any federally endangered, threatened, proposed or candidate species.
+Due to the project type, size, location, and the proposed implementation of seasonal tree cutting (clearing of trees ≥3 inches diameter at breast height between October 1st and March 31st) to avoid impacts to Indiana bats and northern long-eared bats, AEP does not anticipate adverse effects to any federally endangered, threatened, proposed or candidate species.